hoffmangroup/segway/doc/segway.rst

 The workflow
 ============
-Segway requires genomic data in ``genomedata`` format, and with a single command-line will--
+Segway accomplishes four major tasks from a single command-line.
+It--

-  1. generate an unsupervised segmentation model and initial parameters appropriate for this data;
+  1. **generates** an unsupervised segmentation model and initial parameters appropriate for this data;
-  2. **train** parameters of the model starting with the initial parameters;
+  2. **trains** parameters of the model starting with the initial parameters;
-  3. **identify** segments in this data with the model; and
+  3. **identifies** segments in this data with the model; and
-  4. calculate **posterior** probability for each possible segment label at each position.
+  4. calculates **posterior** probability for each possible segment label at each position.

+..
+TODO: block diagram

-It is also possible to run each of these steps independently.
+By default, the **generate**, **train**, and **identify** tasks are run (for now, **posterior** is as well, but this will change), but it is possible to run each of these steps independently.
 For example, you may want to specify your own model (including models for tasks quite unlike segmentation), train it on one dataset, and then perform posterior decoding on another dataset, skipping the identify stage.
-This is easily possible.

 Technical description
 ---------------------